FascinatedBox/tinyjson/README.md

 # find the json value associated with a key in an association value
 define member(Json, String): Json

+# convert a json hash value into a lily hash
+define toHash(Json): Hash[String, Json]

 # convert a json list value into a lily list
 define toList(Json): List[Json]